 Columbia Engineering Internship Fund Application Process

 The Columbia Engineering Internship Fund (CEIF) supports undergraduate students who have secured unpaid or low-paying summer internships in engineering fields.
 This program, funded through generous alumni support, is designed to enable Columbia Engineering undergraduate students to gain real-world engineering experience.

 Currently registered Columbia Engineering undergraduate students who meet the following criteria are eligible to apply:

-- A rising sophomore, junior or senior undergraduate student in good standing with at least a 3.0 G.P.A.
+- A rising sophomore, junior or senior undergraduate student in good academic and disciplinary standing with at least a 3.0 G.P.A.

 - A recipient of Columbia grant-based financial aid.
 If you are unsure if you receive grant-based financial aid, please contact the Office of Undergraduate Financial Aid & Educational Financing.

 The Columbia Engineering Internship Fund:

 - Supports undergraduate students who have already secured unpaid or low-paying summer internships

 - Provides stipends ranging from $500 to $5,000, depending on the nature of the internship as well as demonstrated student need

 - Supports both real-world engineering experience and research opportunities

 - Focuses on providing support for international internship experiences, though unpaid or low paying U.S. based experiences will be considered

 The Columbia Engineering Internship Fund does not replace the Work Exemption Program (WEP).
 Undergraduate students who apply to the Columbia Engineering Internship Fund are encouraged, but not required, to apply to the WEP as well.
 Through WEP, undergraduate students have the option of applying for an exemption from the summer savings portion of their financial aid package as well as their academic year work expectations if they are engaged in unpaid activities, including summer internships.